alexwlchan/alexwlchan.net/src/_drafts/rusty-shelves.md

 }
 ```

-The `imageproc` documentation doesn't when you should use which function, but we can see the difference by [looking at the code][code].
+The `imageproc` documentation doesn't explain when you should use which function, but we can see the difference by [looking at the code][code].
-For example, `draw_filled_rect()` copies the image into a new buffer, then calls `draw_filled_rect_mut()`.
+For example, `draw_filled_rect` copies the image into a new buffer, then calls `draw_filled_rect_mut`.
 This means the in-place version is more efficient, because you don't have to copy the image first – but you lose the previous version of the image.

 For the rest of this post.
-I'm going to use the in-place version, because I'm building up a single image.
+I'm going to use the in-place function, because I'm building up a single image.
-I don't care about keeping previous versions.
+I don't care about keeping previous versions of the image.

 Here's one more example, drawing multiple shapes on a canvas: